-The extension of the KFG high-water record to the more recent past is done by linear regression where $\hat{h}$ is the dependent variable, namely the high-water record near Cairo, while the independent variable v is the yearly mean volume flow near Aswan.
-The regression parameters, a = 1.66 and b = -0.83, are found from the overlapping time interval of h(t) and v(t) during the years 1869-1922.
+The extension of the KFG high-water record to the more recent past is done by linear regression where h is the dependent variable, namely the high-water stand near Cairo, while the independent variable v is the yearly mean volume flow near Aswan.
+The regression parameters, a = 1.66 and b = -0.83, were found from the overlapping time interval of h(t) and v(t) during the years 1869-1922.
 During this interval, the correlation between the time series of h and v is 0.93.
 In Fig. 4a, the observed high-water record and the one estimated according to Eq.
-(5) are shown for the interval of overlap.
-The estimated values are clearly quite accurate, and so the high-water record of the Nile at Cairo, extended until 1969 is shown in Fig. 2a.
+(6) are shown for the interval of overlap.
+The estimated values are clearly quite accurate, and so the high-water record of the Nile at Cairo, extended until 1969, is shown in Fig. 2a.
 The spectral characteristics of this record (not shown) are quite similar to those in KFG, with the differences clearly attributable to this record's relative shortness and to climatic changes between the earlier centuries and 1869-1969.

-$$\hat{h} = av + b \tag{5}$$
+$$h = a\mathbf{v} + b,\tag{6}$$